-MBI 588 Virology Research Seminar Series (at least three semesters) MBI 589 Advanced Topics in Virology (at least three semesters)
+MBI 588 Virology Research Seminar Series (at least three semesters) 1 credit, every spring

+MBI 589 Advanced Topics in Virology (at least three semesters) 1 credit, every fall

 Bioinformatics and Cancer Biology concentrations

 Students interested in these concentrations should consult first with the IMV program director.
 For the bioinformatics concentration, students are also strongly encouraged to first discuss with Dr. Juilee Thakar.
 For the Cancer Biology concentration, they should discuss with Dr. Brian Altman.